What Is Project Management?

 - Change Management: Broadly, change management is a process for improving business processes, budget allocation and operations in an organization.
 However, when applied to project management, the focus is narrowed to the project itself and controlling changes in scope during the execution phase.

 - Procurement Management: Few is the project that can be done without having to purchase, rent or contract with outside resources.
 This process is called procurement.
 Managing relationships with vendors and suppliers is what procurement management is all about.

 - Resource Management: Resources are anything needed to get the project done.
 That includes the team, supplies, equipment, materials, etc. Resource planning includes the roles and responsibilities for the team, what they’ll need and where they’ll be working.

-- Collaboration: Once the execution of the project begins, the planning leads the way, but team members need to have tools to work together so they can stay in close communications.
-This leads to greater productivity.
-Collaboration can be facilitated by team-building exercises and tools that connect team members, whether they’re in the same office or working remotely.
+- Team Collaboration: Once the execution of the project begins, the planning leads the way, but team members need to have tools to work together so they can stay in close communications.
+Team collaboration can be facilitated by team-building exercises and tools that connect team members, whether they’re in the same office or working remotely.

-- Reporting: Reporting has a twofold impact on the project.
-One is that it allows project managers to track progress, and two, it provides data for stakeholders during presentations to keep them in the loop.
-Project reports can vary from task progress to variance and cost.
-There are reports on project and portfolio status, timesheets, workload, allocation and expenses.
-All the reports can be customized to get the data needed.
+Reporting is also a critical part of this project management phase.
+First, it allows project managers to track progress, and second, it provides data for stakeholders during presentations to keep them in the loop.
+There are many project management reports such as project status, timesheets, workload, allocation and expense reports.

-- Transfer Deliverables: The project is about producing a deliverable.
+- Transfer Deliverables: The project is about producing a final deliverable.
 That marks the end of the project execution and the beginning of the project close.
-Therefore, make sure all deliverables are identified, complete and handed off to the proper party.
+Therefore, make sure all project deliverables are identified, completed and handed off to the proper party.

 - Release Resources: Before a project is completed, the team, any contract workers, rentals, etc. must be officially released.
 Have a process in place to notify and make sure everyone is paid up.